 You can also watch this short video tutorial for how to access your page insights and negative feedback data:

-We’ve created a tool which you can use to easily create a contest on Facebook, to sign-up and get started creating a contest for your Facebook page, click here now.
+We’ve created a tool that you can use to create competitions and promotions for your Facebook page & website.